Skip to main content

 • Faculty Connections

-The PATH Summer Academy is a free 5-week academic transition program for transfer students from City, Mesa or Miramar community college, studying in the arts and humanities.
-The program includes two academic courses, campus resource workshops, peer mentorship, social activities, and more.
+The PATH Summer Academy is a free 5-week academic transition program for transfer students accepted into UC San Diego with a major in the arts or humanities.
+The program occurs in the summer following the students acceptance and includes two academic courses, resource workshops, peer mentorship, social activities, and more.
 Students graduate the summer program better prepared to manage the academic demands of the university, aware of available resources and equipped with a strong community of support.

 Ph.D Fellowship

-The PATH Integrated Internship Initiative is a year-long fellowship for Ph.D. students in the humanities.
+The PATH Ph.D.
+Integrated Fellowship is a year-long program for current Ph.D. students at UC San Diego, studying in the humanities, with an interest in careers at the community college level.
 The program focuses on career development and includes professional mentorship at both the university and community college level, among other opportunities.

 Faculty Connections

-PATH Faculty Connections are facilitated through a faculty steering committee that works to foster fruitful connections between faculty at UC San Diego and the San Diego Community College District.
-Events and funding opportunities are offered to increase collaboration between the institutions and to strengthen the pipeline of arts and humanities transfer students into the university.
+The PATH program works to foster fruitful connections between faculty at UC San Diego and the San Diego Community College District, in support of student success.
+Events and opportunities are offered to increase collaboration between the institutions and to strengthen the pipeline of arts and humanities transfer students into the university.

 Learn More

-Visit the dedicated PATH program website to learn more about the program and how to get involved.
+Contact us and pardon our dust!
+Our dedicated PATH program website is under renovation.
+Please reach out to use via email with your questions about the program and how to get involved.